Writing Consultation Services

 - Name of the class and the instructor

 - Three things on which you would like the writing tutor to focus

 - Choose from: Brainstorming or outlining, hook, thesis, topic sentences, paragraph development, transitions, in-text citations, conclusion, coherency and unity, MLA, APA or Chicago formatting

-- Attach your essay, preferably in a Word document.
+- Attach your essay as a Word document.

-- We will respond to your paper by return email during Writing Center hours.
+- We will respond to your paper by return email during Tutoring and Writing Center hours.

 If you prefer a virtual face-to-face dialogue, make an appointment for a Zoom consultation session in Accudemia.

 On campus?
 Walk into the Tutoring and Writing Center in the Academic Support Center, A-201, during open hours.
 If a writing tutor is available, meet right away.
 If not, make an appointment.
-Make an appointment in Accudemia or call 815-224-0637 to check current availability.
+Make an appointment or call 815-224-0637 to check current availability.

 What to bring: